 - NDID Number:

 - Preferred Presentation Format (Poster, Oral presentation, Performance):

 - Faculty reference: name, department, and contact information for a faculty mentor or advisor who can act as a reference and speak to the merits of the project, its impact on your undergraduate experience, and your academic capabilities.

 - A one page abstract of the work to be presented at the conference.

 - A brief discussion of the broader impact that the presentation might have (i.e., what contribution to the scholarly community does the research make?
 Why is this project significant?
 Etc.).
 This discussion should include a clear engagement with the scholarly literature in the area in which your project lies, as demonstrated by in-text citations AND a short bibliography of relevant scholarly works.

 - Your learning goals for this experience.
 What do you hope to gain?
 How does presenting at this conference relate to and advance your academic plans and intellectual development?
 How will it impact your post-graduate plans?

-The deadline for submissions is February 15, 2017.
-Notifications of application status will be sent out the week of February 20.
+The deadline for submissions has been extended until February 12, 2018.
 Any questions about the conference or the application process should be directed to the URND team at: firstname.lastname@example.org.